kyrie-edelweiss/edelweiss-archive/_pages/the-red-king.md

 On 11-06-1988, Venus Asset Patrol Unit 33-102 (Tango, Zeta, Mike) conducted a classified retrieval sweep at a deprecated structure referred to as the **Vitruvian Motel** (Quadrant 4C).
 Their mission was to locate and retrieve two lost civilian contractors, presumed deceased or defected.
 Instead, they encountered and extracted an **unidentified female entity** from an unregistered sixth floor of the structure.

-Visual and audio logs recovered from Officer Tango’s BDYRECK have been reviewed in full.
+Visual and audio logs recovered from Captain Jack "Tango" Miller's BDY-RECK have been reviewed in full.
 Findings are as follows.

 ---

 ### **POINTS OF CONCERN:**

 1. **FLOOR DISCREPANCY:**
-   Federation blueprints confirm a **maximum of two floors**.
+   SPA blueprints confirm a **maximum of two floors**.
 Bodycam evidence documents traversal through **at least eight distinct levels** during descent, some of which exhibit **non-Euclidean architecture** and altered time-signatures.

 2. **SUBJECT CONDITION:**
    Female subject appears early twenties, no biometric match on Venusian, Martian, or Earth registries.
 No visible wounds.
 No speech during extraction, but extensive **vocalization at the scene** (described as “screaming,” though rhythmically structured).